datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN-part2.md

 #### Training and Evaluation

 Since we are dealing with highly imbalanced classes, the standard accuracy metrics for evaluation would be very unreliable.
-Therefore, custom evaluation using confusion matrix and Mathews Correlation Coefficient (MCC) is calculated based on the predicted probabilities.
+Therefore, custom evaluation using a confusion matrix and Mathews Correlation Coefficient (MCC) is calculated based on the predicted probabilities.

 Mathews Correlation matrix: